oldbowls/2MAGCN-FN/README.md

 # Acknowledgement

-This repository is built upon FMA-Net, with data processing techniques adapted from SGN.
+This repository is built upon SGN.